Queering the Leadership. Against the myth of a progressive circus

 © Alessandro Villa

 On 15th April 2024, I was invited as a keynote speaker for the international conference Circus - a safe(r) space for danger, the first conference on safety in the European circus sector in Antwerp (Belgium) during MAD Festival and MAD Convention.
 Organised by Circuscentrum, Ell Circo D’ell Fuego and MAD Festival, the event gathered 146 visitors from 16 different countries, providing three panel discussions, and 12 workshops.
 I contributed with a keynote speech about Leadership on why and how, from a personal and professional perspective, our White Western cultural policies keep fostering a profoundly unequal system despite their narratives on diversity and inclusion.
 The myth of freedom, which still informs the majority of our circus practices, often forgets that our Western freedom was built on someone else’s lack of freedom and - taking it back to the topic of safety - that our White ‘safe spaces’ are built on the structural exclusion of people that are systemically unsafe.
 Who pays the costs of our art?
 And is this the game we want to be playing in circus?
+Here is the full script of the speech.

 Good evening everyone,